jjvanzon/Circular-Language-Spec-Plans/current/sub-projects/2020-07 commands-main-concepts-tone-change.md

 #### 2022-02-10 TODO Reformulating Commands Main Concepts Article

-- [ ] WAS AT: "Local Functions" rewording.
+- [ ] WAS AT: "Deeper Nested Command" rewording.
 - [ ] Might avoid saying same things multiple times using different words.
 - [ ] Word variation:
     - [ ] Replacing some "may" and "might" occurrences with other words that introduce wiggle room.